ppasupat/28-passcodes/README.md

 # Installation

 There are 3 puzzles that require physical preparation:
-* Put a label "SOYBEAN" under a Twinings Earl Grey Loose Tea tin.
+* Put a label "soybean🙃" (= "🙂ueaqhos") under a Twinings Earl Grey Loose Tea tin.
-* Put 3 labels "AU...", "...TOP...", and "...SY" under 3 chairs, one each.
+* Put 3 labels "AU", "TOP", and "SY" under 3 chairs, one each.
 * Put a label "MAGICAL" behind a pink piggy bank with cyan eye.

 # Attributions